Written by Adam McIlroy.

 As with any important financial decision, make sure to compare the different providers that are out there.
 You might find differences in premium price, or coverage limits that are more relevant to your needs.
 And there may also be variance in how each provider pays out.

-With over-50’s life insurance, you will normally need to select someone to be your policy beneficiary.
-That’s the person who will use your Death Certificate to claim under the policy when the time comes, and they are normally your next-of-kin.
-Once they have received the lump-sum payout from your policy, the beneficiary will be responsible for utilising these funds as per your funeral wishes.
+With over-50s life insurance, you will usually need to name someone as the policy beneficiary.
+This is the person who will use the Death Certificate to claim the payout from the insurance provider when the time comes.
+The beneficiary is often a close family member, such as your next of kin.
+Once they’ve received the money, they will be responsible for using it according to your wishes.

 The main alternative to over-50s life insurance as a means of paying for your own future funeral is a prepaid funeral plan; this is sometimes referred to as “pre-need funeral insurance”, although, as it’s not actually an insurance product, this name isn’t as appropriate.